Unboxed-Software/solana-course/content/solana-nft.md

  - `solTreasuryAccount` is the address that SOL payments from the mint will be sent to.

- - The Candy Machine can also be set to receive payment using an SPL token.
-The `splTokenAccount` is the token account which you want the SPL token payments to be sent to.
-The `splToken` is the token mint address of the SPL token that is accepted as payment.
+ - `splTokenAccount` is the token account which you want the payments to be sent to if a SPL token is used as payment instead of SOL.

+ - `splToken` is the token mint address of the SPL token that is accepted as payment.
 Note that the address in the `splTokenAccount` field must be a token account for the token mint specified in the `splToken` field.

  - `goLiveDate` is the date the mint goes live for public mint.